murielsilveira/git-sync/readme.md

 ## Idea

-Create a Go cli that goes through directories, finds git repositories, and `git fetch`s them.
+Create a CLI that finds git repositories in a path and `git fetch`s them.

 I'm already manually doing this in a bunch of repositories, automate that would be nice, and I can even learn some Go in the process.

 ### Commands